 the average costs of owning a motorcycle

 The average costs of owning a motorcycle differ depending on your location within the world.
 Some countries welcome the ownership of motorcycles while others make it difficult and expensive.
 While it’s virtually impossible to give an exact monetary value for every part of the world, we can talk about the main costs of motorcycle ownership and provide some examples.
 Listed throughout this article will be the price I personally pay for these necessities in Australian dollars.
-The average costs of owning a motorcycle excluding 1 time purchases is between $2000-$6000 varying on how much its used.
+The average costs of owning a motorcycle excluding 1 time purchases is between $2000-$6000 per year varying on how much its used.
 Its important to note that Australia is an expensive country to live in, and although i try to be cost effective, I always buy what I need when I need it from reputable brands (and although i do basic maintenance myself, I always pay for a professional for services and time consuming tasks).

 There are a few key factors that will change how much it money it will ultimately cost.

 - What type of motorcycle it is

 - Location of the motorcycle

 - Budgeting for cheaper or more expensive items with maintenance, gear and accessories

 - Doing maintenance and/or servicing yourself